netgusto/PPSilex/data/posts/hello-world.md

     2. To define your post metadata, like it's date, or title, you'll have to use the yaml front matter notation; have a look at `hello-world.md` to see how it's done

-3. Once you created your first post, remove this default post by deleting the file `data/posts/hello-world.md`
+3. Once you created your first post, remove the default posts by deleting the files `data/posts/hello-world.md` and `data/posts/setting-up-mozza.md`.